David-MoreiraJ/David-Dotfiles/README.md

 # Dotfiles
 Personal dotfiles of my Arch Linux setup for backup purposes and my own future reference.
-This repo also includes the commands to install the specified packages, for Arch based distros.

 For short, Dotfiles are text-based configuration files of Unix based systems.
 They can be used to customize your Linux installation.